Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 - This is perhaps the most poignant image in the poem and brings an odd twist to proceedings.
 It's a fascinating metaphor - a blind woman's tea cup - for who among us has this specific visual in their database?

-To round things off, there is a repeat of the initial opening lines, but reinforcing the idea that this other person holds the key to life, is the speaker's life, always will be.
+To round things off, there is a repeat of the initial opening lines, but reinforcing the idea that this other person holds the key to life, is the speaker's life and always will be.

 - However, the poem does have frequent anapaests (anapests), a foot consisting of two unstressed syllables followed by a stressed, which brings a certain rising rhythm to a line.